medusa-project/ideals/README.md

 Refer to the instructions in the
 [SCARS wiki](https://wiki.illinois.edu/wiki/display/scrs/Setting+Up+the+Handle.net+Software+Locally).

-## Migrate content from IDEALS-DSpace into the application
+## Migrate content from DSpace into the application

 The migration process requires dropping the existing database and starting over with a new one.
-A prerequisite is a dump of the IDEALS-DSpace database loaded into a PostgreSQL instance and named `dbname`.
+A prerequisite is a dump of the DSpace database loaded into a PostgreSQL instance and named `dbname`.

 The migration process is divided into two steps.
 The first step migrates critical data--the core entities needed to make the application usable.
 It